Confluence Connector #

 }'

-Supported Config Parameters for confluence Connector #
+Supported Config Parameters for Confluence Connector #

-Below are the configuration parameters supported by the confluence Connector:
+Below are the configuration parameters supported by the Confluence Connector:

-Field | Type | Description |
+| Field | Type | Description |

-endpoint | string | The base URL of your Confluence instance. |
+endpoint | string | The base URL of your Confluence instance (required). |

 username | string | Your Confluence username (email for Cloud).
 Not required for Data Center with PAT. |

-token | string | Your Confluence API Token (Cloud) or Personal Access Token (Data Center). |
+token | string | Your Confluence API Token (Cloud) or Personal Access Token (Data Center) (required). |

-space | string | The key of the Confluence space to index. |
+space | string | The key of the Confluence space to index (required). |

-enable_blogposts | bool | Optional.
+enable_blogposts | boolean | Optional.
 Set to true to index blog posts within the space.
 Defaults to false. |

-enable_attachments | bool | Optional.
+enable_attachments | boolean | Optional.
 Set to true to index attachments within the space.
 Defaults to false. |